yektamovie/url-download-js/README.md

 # download url from input and js
-We put the link and click on the download
+By entering your link in the form, a download link will be prepared for you using js
 Demo:
 https://yektamovie.github.io/url-download-js/